Dami-s-projects/Gaming_Project_Alien_Invasion/README.md

 ## About The Project

-This is a learning project I built to develop my Python programming skills and understand game development fundamentals.
-The player controls a spaceship that can move in all directions and shoot bullets at descending waves of aliens.
+This is a complete game project I built to develop my Python programming skills and understand game development fundamentals.
+Players control a spaceship defending against waves of descending aliens, with increasing difficulty across multiple levels.

 ## Features